Skip to main content

 • Juice of 1 medium lemon

-• a dash of maple syrup, to taste
+• A dash Heinen's pure organic maple syrup, to taste

 • 1/4 – 1/2 cup water*

-• Preheat the oven to 400°F and place broccoli or cauliflower florets on a bare baking sheet.
+1. Preheat the oven to 400°F and place the broccoli or cauliflower florets on a bare baking sheet.
 Drizzle with olive oil, making sure the broccoli/cauliflower is well coated but not soaked.
 Sprinkle with garlic powder, cumin and a pinch of salt.
 Bake for 15-20 minutes.

-• While that is roasting, put kale into a large bowl.
+2. While that is baking, add the kale to a large bowl.
 Drizzle with olive oil and massage until well combined, then sprinkle with salt.
 Add the kale to the same pan of broccoli/cauliflower and bake for another 5-7 minutes.

-• On another cookie sheet place the rinsed chickpeas.
+3. On another baking sheet, place the rinsed chickpeas.
 Drizzle with a little oil and sprinkle with garlic powder and cumin.
 Add to the oven with the other vegetables.
 These just need to be cooked long enough to allow them to toast.
-Check after five minutes, shake the pan to move chickpeas around.
+Check after five minutes and shake the pan to move chickpeas around.
 Check again in two minutes.
 Taste to test.

-• While vegetables are roasting, cook the quinoa by heating a medium saucepan over high heat.
-Once hot, add quinoa, water, and vegetable bouillon cube and bring to a boil, uncovered.
-Once boiling, reduce heat to low (simmer), cover, and cook for 15-18 minutes or until the quinoa is tender and the water has completely absorbed.
-Remove from heat and fluff with a fork.
+4. While vegetables are roasting, cook the quinoa by heating a medium saucepan over high heat.
+Once hot, add quinoa water, and vegetable bouillon cube.
+Bring to a boil, uncovered.
+Once boiling, reduce the heat to low (simmer), cover and cook for 15-18 minutes, or until the quinoa is tender and the water has completely absorbed.
+Remove from the heat and fluff with a fork.

-• Prepare the dressing by adding tahini, lemon, lemon zest, olive oil, garlic powder, salt, and maple syrup into a small mixing bowl and whisking to combine.
-Then add water a little at a time until it forms a pourable sauce. *Amount of water needed may vary.
-Sometimes I only need 1/4 cup, other times I need about 1/2 cup.
+5. Prepare the dressing by adding the tahini, lemon, lemon zest, olive oil, garlic powder, salt, and maple syrup to a small mixing bowl, whisk to combine.
+Add water a little at a time until it forms a pourable sauce. *Amount of water needed may vary.
 Start slow and add more until you achieve your desired consistency.

-• To serve, divide the quinoa, chickpeas, roasted veggies, and purple cabbage between serving bowls.
-Top each bowl with avocado slices and drizzle with tahini sauce.
+6. To serve, divide the quinoa, chickpeas, roasted veggies and purple cabbage between serving bowls.
+Top each bowl with avocado slices and drizzle with the tahini sauce.
 Add a squeeze of lemon juice for a bit more flavor.

 Veggie Buddha Bowls